drostlab/orthologr/README.md

 The `orthologr` package includes source code that has been published under following licenses:

-### genevestigator
+### gestimator

 ```
-All files included in `orthologr` that were taken from genevestigator are
+All files included in `orthologr` that were taken from gestimator are
 also part of libsequence.

 libsequence is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
-the Free Software Foundation, either version 3 of the License, or
+the Free Software Foundation, either version 2 of the License, or
 (at your option) any later version.

 libsequence is distributed in the hope that it will be useful,